-The FDOT Accessing Transit: Version II, 2008 Design Handbook for Florida Bus Passenger Facilities provides guidance relating to provisions for curb side and street side facilities.
-Refer to Table 2.11.9 for criteria on the placement of shelters and benches.
+The FDOT Accessing Transit: Version III, 2013 Design Handbook for Florida Bus Passenger Facilities provides guidance relating to provisions for curb side and street side facilities.
+Refer to Table 2.11.9 of this Volume for criteria on the placement of shelters and benches.
 Coordination with the District Modal Development Office and/or local public transit provider(s) is necessary in developing the plans.